 Born and raised in New York City, he began to slap his images on the streets as a teenager.
-Over time, Drooker's reputation as a social critic led to countless editorial illustrations for the Nation, the New York Times, the Progressive, the Village Voice, etc.
+Drooker's reputation as a social critic has grown, and over the years has led to countless editorial illustrations for the Nation, the New York Times, the Progressive, the Village Voice, etc.

 He won the American Book Award for Flood!
 A Novel in Pictures, soon followed by Blood Song, and most recently, Howl: A Graphic Novel.
 After designing the animation for the film, Howl, he was hired by DreamWorks Animation.